afreund415/nodegame/readMe.txt

     2. Run <make> in folder

 Running:
-    1. See separate readMes below on the programs: SRNode, DVNode, & CNNode
+    1. See separate readMes below on how to run the programs SRNode, DVNode, & CNNode

 SRNode readMe: